meteorology

 -

 This sensor measures precipitation volumes with the tipping technique, where each signal is a fixed volume of water.
-It is located in Langtang Village in the main Langtang Valley.
-It is no longer operational.
+It is located next to Langtang Glacier on the lateral moraine in the Langtang Valley.